hadiranweb/pema-platform-rust/readme.md

     journalctl -u pema-backend -f # View live logs
     ```

-### 8. Troubleshooting
+### 7. Troubleshooting

 *   **Port Conflicts**: If a service fails to start, check `sudo netstat -tulnp` to see if its port is already in use.
-Adjust the port in the relevant configuration (e.g., `.env` for installer, `backend-server` code, Nginx config).
+Adjust the port in the relevant configuration (e.g., `backend-server/.env`, Nginx config).
 *   **Nginx `502 Bad Gateway`**: This usually means Nginx cannot connect to your backend server.
 Check:
     *   Is `pema-backend.service` running (`sudo systemctl status pema-backend`)?
     *   Is the `proxy_pass` URL in Nginx correct and does it match the port your `backend-server` is listening on?
     *   Are there any firewall rules blocking Nginx from connecting to the backend?
-*   **File Permissions**: Ensure the user running the `pema-installer` and `pema-backend.service` has read/write permissions to necessary directories (e.g., where `config.toml` is stored, `wasm-frontend/dist`).
+*   **File Permissions**: Ensure the user running the `pema-backend.service` has read/write permissions to necessary directories (e.g., `wasm-frontend/dist`).
 *   **Logs**: Always check `journalctl -u <service_name> -f` for detailed error messages from your services.

 ### Conclusion

-By following this updated guide, you will have a fully installed and configured PEMA Platform.
-The `Makefile` streamlines the build process, the web installer simplifies initial configuration, and `systemd` ensures your main backend runs reliably.
+By following this guide, you will have a fully installed and configured PEMA Platform.
+The `Makefile` streamlines the build process, and `systemd` ensures your main backend runs reliably.
 Nginx serves your frontend efficiently and securely, acting as a reverse proxy to your `backend-server`.

 Your PEMA Platform is now ready for production use!